microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/84.bot-authentication-certificate/README.md

     git clone https://github.com/microsoft/botbuilder-samples.git
     ```

-- Set app settings variables
+- Set app settings variables needed in every certificate option

-  - MicrosoftAppType: Type of the App.
+  - Local certificate:

     - MicrosoftAppId: App Id of your bot.

+    - MicrosoftAppType: Type of the App(optional).

-  - MicrosoftAppTenantId: Tenant Id to which your bot belongs.
+    - MicrosoftAppTenantId: Tenant Id to which your bot belongs(optional).

+  - KeyVault certificate:

+    - MicrosoftAppId: App Id of your bot.

     - KeyVaultName: Name of the KeyVault containing the certificate.

     - CertificateName: Name of the certificate in the KeyVault.

+    - MicrosoftAppType: Type of the App(optional).

+    - MicrosoftAppTenantId: Tenant Id to which your bot belongs(optional).

+- [Create](#how-to-create-and-use-an-ssltls-certificate-with-botframework) an SSL/TLS certificate and configure it for use in the sample.

 - Run the bot from a terminal or from Visual Studio: